 Jewell played three seasons at SUNY Cortland.
 As a senior in 2010-11, he started nine games in goal and played 11, and posted a .904 save percentage for the Red Dragons.
 Jewell earned a spot on the 2011 SUNYAC Spring All-Academic Team and Commissioner's List.
 He started his college career at Manhattanville College in 2006-07.
 Manhattanville went 21-2-5 that season, won the ECAC West Division III championship and advanced to the semifinals of the NCAA championship.

-Jewell graduated in 2011 with a degree in kinesiology.
-He played hockey at the National Sports Academy in 2005-06, and hockey, football and lacrosse at South Kent School from 2002 to 2005.
+Jewell graduated with a degree in kinesiology.
+He played hockey at the National Sports Academy in 2005-06 and hockey, football and lacrosse at South Kent School from 2002 to 2005.
 Jewell hails from Medford, N.Y.